MarcL/marclittlemore.com/_drafts/running-a-code-club.md

   * Negative numbers are hard
   * Scratch doesn't fit onto a screen on smaller laptops
   * Scratch splash screen confuses children sometimes
+* Show & Tell - kids like to show off
+* Ask questions to get the kids to answer - Rubber Duck Programming